jessoy/JLPDishwashers/README.md

 - Use of Dev Tools to check data available in the front end (taking a hacker's perspective)

 #### Performance
-- Destructuring data consumption of API to only the required objects
+- Destructuring data at the point of consumption of API to only the required objects
-- Implemented try-catch blocks in the `getServerSideProps` code to prevent the app from crashing
+- Implemented try-catch blocks in the `getServerSideProps` code to prevent the app from crashing and to contine to compile and show the 404 page

 ## Tests
 The following tests have been written :
+- In `api.test.js`
   - Test for duplicate productId's in mock data
-- Test for duplicate unique variables in mock data
+  - Test for duplicates on all unique variables in mock data
+- In `productDetails.test.js`
   - Test for product availability in mock data
   - Test for full stop errors in product descriptions in mock data
+- In `general.test.js`
   - Test on functions written in utils file:
     - test `truncate description` split string correctly
     - test `replace null` replaces 'null' correctly in a string

 ## Improvement suggestions